-All work is due in class, on the day for which it has been assigned.
-Work turned in after class on the due date will be assessed a 5% penalty, with an additional 5% assessed for each subsequent day of lateness.
-Students who consult in advance with the instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension.
+All work is due in class on the day for which it is assigned.
+After class, work will be accepted with a 5% penalty, with an additional 5%-per-day penalty assessed for each subsequent day of lateness.
+Students who consult in advance with the professor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension.